-Note 2.3.4 Mortgage-backed fixed rate notes
+Note 2.3.4 Interest-bearing loan notes

-The Company's loan notes comprise mortgage-backed fixed rate notes (the "Notes") that have been issued in the UK market.
-On 28 February 2011, the interest rate applicable to the Notes was changed as part of the restructure and the Notes now bear a zero rate of interest until 2073.
+The Company's interest-bearing loan notes comprise mortgage-backed fixed rate notes (the "Notes") that have been issued in the UK market.

-The Notes are considered a lifetime liability with a legal maturity of 2073, and the terms of the Notes closely aligned to the terms of the mortgage portfolio which have the same maturity date and on which the Notes are secured upon.
+The Notes are considered a lifetime liability with a legal maturity of 2072, and the terms of the Notes closely aligned to the terms of the mortgage portfolio which have the same maturity date and on which the Notes are secured upon.
 The Notes contain a share appreciation payable clause whereby the Note holders receive all the share appreciation receivable that the Company receives from the customers on its mortgage portfolio.
 The share appreciation payable in the contract of the Notes is considered as an embedded derivative and the Company has elected to not un-bundle the contract and embedded derivative of the Notes, but to treat them as one instrument and to recognise this at fair value on origination and subsequent measurements.